 Understanding the hardiness zone system

-The hardiness zone system helps you to know what plants should survive winters successfully in your garden.
+The hardiness zone system helps you figure out which plants should survive winters successfully in your garden.
+A zone, in simple terms, refers to an area with a similar average low temperatures.

 Plants that are hardy in your region live through the lowest temperatures and whatever else winter weather throws at them.